Emacs provides a wide variety of help commands, all accessible

 F1).
 These help commands are described in the following

 sections.
 You can also type C-h C-h to view a list of help

-<DEL>, then type the help option you want.
+SPC and DEL, then type the help command you want.
 To

 If you are looking for a certain feature, but don’t know what it is called or where to look, we recommend three methods.
 First, try an apropos command, then try searching the manual index, then look in the FAQ and the package keywords.

 This searches for commands whose names match the argument topics.
 The argument can be a keyword, a list of keywords, or a regular expression (see Regexps).
 See Apropos.

 This searches for topic in the indices of the Emacs Info manual, displaying the first match found.
 Press , to see subsequent matches.
 You can use a regular expression as topic.